 On tap at Growler & Gill, limey Motueka hop (circa New Zealand) lets lively lupulin oiling saturate lemony yellow grapefruit juicing, resinous pine remnant and wispy herbal tangent.
 Lemon-limed tartness receives waxy hop astringency.

-On tap at Growler & Gill, ‘soft’ pale ale retains lemon-dropped peach, yellow grapefruit, mandarin orange and mango juicing plus floral-spiced sugaring above pale malt base.
+On tap at Growler & Gill, ‘soft’ yellow glowed pale ale retains lemon-dropped peach, yellow grapefruit, mandarin orange and mango juicing plus floral-spiced sugaring and lemongrass tea snip above pale malt base.
 Simple splendor rewardingly delivered.

 On tap at Ambulance, worthy porter provides nut-charred fresh-roast coffee entry and bittersweet cacao nibs influence with scorched earth wood tones.
 Baker’s chocolate, espresso and vanilla bean illusions deepen mocha-fudged finish.
 In the can, nutty medium roast coffee frontage gains cocoa-dried black chocolate malting and mild blackberry snip.